mishagavura/mishagavura/README.md

 Co-founder of evdev
 -----------------------

-With our team we develop:\n
+With our team we develop:
--websites
+*-websites
--web apps
+*-web apps
--landings
+*-landings
--telegram bots
+*-telegram bots
--CRMs using the latest and the most powerful technologies
+*-CRMs using the latest and the most powerful technologies

 * 🌍  I'm based in Ukraine
 * ✉️  You can contact me at [1mgavura@gmail.com](mailto:1mgavura@gmail.com)